TimothyDanielQlik/git-site/docs/conflicts.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

-Git is saying that I can't `push` because the remote copy of the branch has diverged -- it has content that I don't have on my local branch.
-It is also telling me that I need to `fetch` first.
+Git is saying that I can't `push` because the remote copy of the branch has diverged:
+it has content that I don't have on my local branch.
+Also, it is tells me that I need to `fetch` first.
 So let's do that.

 What we want to do is: